cda-tum/fiction/docs/cli.rst

 Performing physical simulation of SiDB layouts is crucial for understanding layout behavior and facilitating rapid prototyping, eliminating the need for expensive and time-intensive fabrication processes.
 The command ``read --sqd`` (or ``read -s``) is used to import a SiDB layout from an sqd-file, a format compatible with `SiQAD <https://github.com/siqad/siqad>`_.
 The SiDB layout can be visualized using the ``print -c`` command.
-Currently, *fiction* provides two electrostatic physical simulators: the exact one *QuickExact* and the scalable one *QuickSim*.
+Currently, *fiction* provides three electrostatic physical simulators: the two exact ones: *QuickExact* and *ClusterComplete*, and the scalable one *QuickSim*.

 QuickExact (``quickexact``)
 ###########################